How do I get my children's book published?

 Top 3 excellent resources for Children's Book publishing

-1. A guide book that every new children's book writer or illustrator must have in their education library is Children’s Writer’s and Illustrator’s Market.
+1. A guide book that every new children's book writer or illustrator needs in their education library is Children’s Writer’s and Illustrator’s Market.
 You'll find submission guidelines for almost every publisher in the U.S. Carefully follow the information.
 If a publisher states that they don't take unsolicited manuscripts, they mean it.
 Look for the most current version as the data is updated every year.
 It also has loads of tips from other authors and illustrators.

 3. And last, but definitely not least, an editor friend, Harold Underdown, has an extremely informative website that every beginner should check out.
 I don’t say this lightly.
 Save yourself some frustration.
 He generously offers a ton of information...all for free.
 An entire section is devoted to self-publishing.
 He also wrote the Complete Idiot's Guide to Publishing Children's Books.
-I learn things from him that I have never known, and I've been doing this publishing gig a LONG time.
+I learn things from him that I have never known, and I've been at this publishing gig a LONG time.

 Good luck, friends!
-Keep writing and dreaming!
+Keep creating and dreaming!